 Bali family holidays can be as busy or as relaxing as you like – but one thing is for sure there are plenty of things to do in Bali with kids.

-From making new friends in kids clubs, exploring local villages, experiencing traditional temples, getting up close and personal with a variety of animals, enjoying first class facilities at fantastic Bali family resorts, shopping and eating amazing foods – your Bali family holidays will be full of some wonderful adventures.
+From making new friends in kids clubs, exploring local villages, experiencing traditional temples, getting up close and personal with a variety of animals, enjoying first class facilities at fantastic Bali family resorts, shopping and eating amazing foods – your Bali family holidays will be full of some wonderful adventures. whether you are travelling to Bali with teens, toddlers or any other age, you’re sure to find plenty in this list to keep the kids entertained.

 In this post we cover off on the top 37 Bali tourist attractions that can be enjoyed by the entire family.